 Phase Two: Extended Care for Men & Women

-Our gender-specific extended care and sober living quarters are located on the grounds of a luxurious New Jersey estate.
+Our gender-specific extended care and sober living quarters are located on the grounds of a luxurious New Jersey and Pennsylvania estate.
 Clients stay a minimum of 12 months and participate in outside 12-Step meetings, as well as daily group counseling and relapse prevention planning.
 Men and women are given a chance to use primary treatment skills in a “real world” environment.

 Phase Three: Outpatient Care